oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

   tensorboard --logdir oci://my-bucket@my-namespace/path_to_job_id
 ```

-#### 10b.
+#### b.
 Profiling using Nvidia Nsights

 [Nvidia Nsights](https://developer.nvidia.com/nsight-systems) is a system wide profiling tool from Nvidia that can be used to profile Deep Learning workloads.

 Nsights requires no change in your training code.
 This works on process level.
-You can enable this **experimental** feature(highlighted in bold) in your training setup via the following configuration in the
-runtime yaml file.
+You can enable this **experimental** feature in your training setup via the following configuration in the runtime yaml file.

 <pre>
     spec: